0xprinc/checks-while-hacks/README.md

 64. `Round down` should be done while transferinng tokens from protocol to user so that no user can get the same value while having lower deposit.
 65. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
 This also uses gas only whenever necessary
 66. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
 Also include a 100% cap while including a percentage.
+67. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
+Example. a function called inside the constructor takes value of an uninitialized variable, hence will fail to give correct output.

 ## Unexpected implementations and Outputs from already deployed contracts